ellapaella/skinhaven/README.md

 `SECRET_KEY=secret_key`

-Now all the prerequisites should be done and you are ready to test the program by running
+Now all the prerequisites should be done and you are ready to test the program by typing:

 `flask run`